sachin4594/svaidya.github.io/_pages/research_page.md

 <img align="right" img src="https://raw.githubusercontent.com/sachin4594/svaidya.github.io/master/images/Optomate.png" width="325" style="margin: 20px">
 <div style="text-align: justify">

-Current AI models, while capable of achieving high accuracies in various tasks, are fundamentally limited in terms of interpretability.
-Advancements in physics often rely on key insights derived from theoretical developments, experimental observations or numerical simulations.
-Consequently, developing novel AI frameworks that align closely with scientific goals is crucial for leveraging AI's capabilities for fundamental discoveries.
-Furthermore, as developments in AI continue to advance rapidly, there is a growing need to integrate robotic solutions with AI for accelerating experimental science through automation and intelligent decision-making.
+In today’s AI- and data-driven era, the rate at which we generate scientific hypotheses far outpaces our ability to experimentally validate them.
+To keep pace in the laboratory, there is a growing need to integrate robotics to accelerate experimental science through automation and intelligent decision-making.
+Furthermore, while predictive AI models can achieve high accuracy across a range of tasks, they remain limited in interpretability.
+Progress in physics often depends on key insights derived from data; therefore, developing novel AI frameworks that align closely with scientific objectives is crucial for fully leveraging AI’s capabilities in enabling fundamental discoveries.
 <br><br>

 Some key questions that inform my research:<br>